Skip to main content

 The Single-Use Beverage Container Problem:

 Despite decades of anti-littering efforts and an increase in access to single-stream recycling in the state, litter and marine debris continue to be a persistent and growing environmental problem, both along the shore and in our inland communities.
 Over 33,000 beverage containers — and beverage container pieces — were removed from RI’s shore during the 2022 International Coastal Cleanup event.
-And local watershed volunteers across the state collected over 80,000 miniature alcohol containers — or “nips” — in the past year alone.
+And local watershed volunteers across the state collected over 80,000 miniature alcohol containers — or “nips” — in 2023 alone.
 Beverage containers routinely clog our stormwater collection systems, and microplastics can now be found in nearly every waterbody in the state.

 At the same time, our recycling system is failing to meet the state’s recycling targets, and tons of recyclable beverage containers are buried in the landfill each year.
 Much of the material we think is being recycled isn’t.
 For example, all of the glass currently captured by our recycling system in RI is actually buried at the landfill, and most of the plastic isn’t turned into new bottles but is “downcycled” into lesser materials.